 Will My Doctor Accept My Medicare Supplement?

-This is not the case with an Advantage Plan because they use an HMO or PPO network of providers to determine which Doctors and Hospitals you can see.
+Medicare Supplements do not have provider networks.
+This is not the case with Advantage Plans because they have either an HMO or PPO network of doctors and hospitals.
 If you go to a Doctor or Hospital that is not in their network, you may be responsible for 100% of the costs.
-The key thing to remember is if Medicare is your primary coverage, your Doctor or Hospital will always accept your Medicare Supplement regardless of which company sold you the policy.
+The key thing to remember is if Medicare is your primary coverage (Medicare Part A and Part B), your Doctor or Hospital will always accept your Medicare Supplement regardless of which company sold you the policy.

 Don’t Miss This Opportunity

 The best time to enroll in a Medicare Supplement is during your Open Enrollment Period.
 When you first enroll in Medicare Part B at age 65 or older, you have six months to enroll in a Medicare Supplement without answering health questions.
 Your acceptance is guaranteed, and pre-existing health conditions receive full coverage immediately.
-When your Open Enrollment Period ends, you can apply for a Medicare Supplement later, but you have to answer all health questions on the application.
+When your Open Enrollment Period ends, you can apply for a Medicare Supplement later at any time, but you will have to answer all the health questions on the application.
 Your application may be declined if you have pre-existing health conditions the insurance company does not want to cover.
-Your Open Enrollment Period to get a Medicare Supplement is a one-time offer, and it only lasts for six months from the time you activate your Part B of Medicare.
-Don’t miss this opportunity to enroll in any Medicare Supplement Plan of your choice without having to answer health questions.
+You only have one opportunity to get a Medicare Supplement without answering health questions.
+This one-time offer is for six months from the time you activate your Part B of Medicare.
+Don’t miss this one opportunity to enroll in any Medicare Supplement Plan of your choice without having to answer health questions.
 Health conditions won’t matter then or in the future.
 Call me with any questions you have about Medicare and get expert advice and free quotes at no cost or obligation.